Krupa-Ghetia/learning/strings/palindrome/README.md

-Given a string, check if it a palindrome.
+Given a string, check if its a palindrome.

 Example 1:
 ```buildoutcfg